ahlstromcj/seq66/README.md

             *   Fixed solo feature.
 Should unsolo before starting another solo.
             *   Fixed queue and keep-queue.
-            *   Fixed not saving the record-by-channel setting.
+            *   Fixed not saving record-by-channel.
+Fixed record-by-channel.
+                Added a pre-made MIDI file to use with record-by-channel.
             *   Fixed not modifying the song when pattern measures is changed.
         *   Can now paste a pattern into a new or another loaded MIDI file.
         *   When loading a MIDI file, the file dialog defaults to the